Paula Stuart-Warren, Certified Genealogist®, FMGS, FUGA

 Paula Stuart-Warren

 Paula is an internationally recognized genealogical educator, researcher, and consultant focusing on unusual resources, manuscripts, methodology, and analyzing records.
-She also specializes in railroads, the WPA, and Native American records.
-She has spent extensive research time at libraries, courthouses, libraries, state archives, historical societies, and at various locations of the U.S. National Archives.
-She is currently a coordinator and instructor for the Genealogical Research Institute of Pittsburgh, has presented courses for several other institutes and academies, and continues present virtual seminars and webinars across the U.S. and in Canada.
-She is a former member of the Board of Directors of the Federation of Genealogical Societies, the Minnesota Genealogical Society, and the Association of Professional Genealogists.
+She specializes in the WPA, railroad records, Native American research, and has spent extensive time at libraries, courthouses, libraries, state archives, historical societies, and U.S. National Archives locations.
+She is a coordinator and instructor for the GRIP Genealogy Institute and has presented courses and sessions for Ancestry Academy, Salt Lake Institute of Genealogy (SLIG), Texas Institute of Genealogical Research (TIGR), and continues to present virtual seminars and webinars across the U.S. and Canada.
+She was a member of the Board of Directors of the Federation of Genealogical Societies, of the Minnesota Genealogical Society, an officer of the Association of Professional Genealogists, and has been a Board-Certified Genealogist since 1988.

 Handouts, when available, will be in Member's Only on the Speaker Handouts/Webinars page.